 Picture this — you’re working on a transcription micro task, and are struggling with a certain section.
 You just cannot for the life of you figure out what the speaker is saying.
 You continually have to rewind the audio file, trying to make out the words one by one.

 Instead of pausing/rewinding/pausing through the computer application, you can use a transcription foot pedal.
 So you’d be able to easily control the back and forth of the audio file with your foot motions.

 For this, you want to make sure you have a quality webcam.
-Doesn’t have to be anything fancy — as long as it records a clear image, and captures your thoughts.
+It doesn’t have to be anything fancy — as long as it records a clear image and captures your thoughts.
 (Also why it’s good to have a webcam that includes a microphone/speaker component.)
 The above is the exact webcam that I use, and am extremely happy with.